-Vicky Ford was elected as the Member of Parliament for Chelmsford in 2017.
-She is a member of the Science and Technology Select Committee, the Women and Equalities Select Committee and Chairs the All-Party Parliamentary Groups for Information Communication and Technology and for Rare Diseases.
+Vicky Ford was elected in 2017 as the Member of Parliament for Chelmsford.
+She is a member of the Parliament’s Science & Technology and Women & Equalities Select Committees.
+Vicky chairs the All-Party Parliamentary Groups for Internet & Communications Technology, Cyber Security, Rare Diseases and Women in Parliament.
 She also chairs the Conservative Backbench Policy Committee on Brexit.

-Prior to becoming involved in politics, Vicky was a managing director of a major international bank.
-She has been involved in raising money for infrastructure, including roads, railways, telecommunications and electricity networks across Europe, the Middle East and Africa.
+Before entering politics, Vicky was a managing director of a major international bank.
+She has been involved in raising finance for key infrastructure projects across Europe, the Middle East and Africa.

 Vicky was born and grew up in Northern Ireland.
-She read Maths and Economics at Trinity College, Cambridge where she met her husband Hugo, who is a cancer specialist.
+She read Maths and Economics at Trinity College, Cambridge where she met her husband Hugo, a cancer specialist.
 They have three student-aged children.

 Vicky enjoys cricket, fly fishing, gardening and singing.

 I want to keep you up-to-date with all the goings on of my working week in Westminster and Chelmsford as your MP.

 In addition to fighting to secure the best deal in everything that’s important to Chelmsford from protecting the NHS and our local schools to improving housing and transport links, I have two important roles on the Science and Technology and Women and Equalities Committees.
 Being on a select committee is a significant responsibility and an opportunity for me and other MPs to interrogate leading people in different industries, which helps inform us on key issues and in drafting new laws.
 I am always keen to champion causes and to support campaigns for Chelmsford and my constituents and will raise local issues in Westminster.

 You can read what I've been up to, including my 'A week in the life of an MP' series in the News section.